14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Conclusions

 \section{Conclusions}

-This work considered the application of the 14\hyp{}moment maximum\hyp{}entropy system to the modelling of collisionless ions in Hall thruster discharges.
-This system is the simplest fourth\hyp{}order member of the maximum\hyp{}entropy family of moment methods.
+This work considers the application of the 14-moment maximum-entropy system to the modelling of collisionless ions in Hall thruster discharges.
+This system is the simplest fourth-order member of the maximum-entropy family of moment methods.
 All 14 moments are employed to describe ions.
-Electrons and neutrals are not explicitly simulated, and the electric field is instead prescribed.
-This choice does not allow us to perform fully coupled simulations, but instead permits a direct comparison among different ion models.
+Electrons and neutrals are not explicitly simulated, and the electric field is instead prescribed: the simulations discussed in this work are intentionally decoupled.
+This choice allows us to obtain a direct comparison among different ion models.
+Some guidelines for performing self-consistent simulations are also given and an example of a quasi-neutral simulation is briefly discussed.

-Three different test cases were considered.
-First, the study of the production and axial acceleration of ions along a thruster channel and in the near plume was considered.
-The maximum\hyp{}entropy method appeared to reproduce the kinetic results to a good accuracy, bringing significant improves over the simpler Euler equations of gas dynamics.
+Three different test cases are analyzed.
+First, the study of the production and axial acceleration of ions along a one-dimensional thruster channel and in the near plume is considered.
+The maximum-entropy method appeared to reproduce the kinetic results to a good accuracy, bringing significant improvements over the simpler Euler equations of gas dynamics.

-Then, an azimuthal problem was considered, aimed at reproducing the azimuthal behavior of ions in presence of ion\hyp{}wave trapping.
-This problem shows a continuously increasing degree of non\hyp{}equilibrium.
-Again, the maximum\hyp{}entropy method appeared as higher accurate alternative to the Euler equations, although the maximum\hyp{}entropy system also eventually departs from the kinetic solution, once a strong enough non\hyp{}equilibrium is reached.
+Then, a 1D azimuthal problem is considered, aimed at reproducing the azimuthal behavior of ions in the presence of ion-wave trapping.
+This problem shows a progressively increasing degree of non-equilibrium.
+Again, the maximum-entropy method appeared as a higher-accuracy alternative to the Euler equations, although, eventually, also the maximum-entropy system departs from the kinetic solution, once a strong enough non-equilibrium is reached.

-Finally, the ion evolution in the two\hyp{}dimensional axial\hyp{}azimuthal plane was considered.
-Such test case combines the axial acceleration and the azimuthal ion\hyp{}wave trapping test cases.
-In this case, we also consider the often employed pressureless gas model.
-The 14\hyp{}moment system showed able to reproduce the kinetic solution to a high accuracy.
-The presence of an axial accelerating field allowed to limit the effect of the azimuthal waves, such that the final resulting non\hyp{}equilibrium appears completely manageable by the 14\hyp{}moment model.
+Finally, the ion evolution in the two-dimensional axial-azimuthal plane is considered.
+Such test case combines the axial acceleration and the azimuthal ion-wave trapping test cases.
+In this case, we also consider the often employed pressureless gas (cold ion) model.
+The 14-moment system showed able to reproduce the kinetic solution to a high accuracy.
+The presence of an axial acceleration field allowed to limit the effect of the azimuthal waves, such that the final resulting non-equilibrium appears completely manageable by the 14-moment model.